Hong Kong Provost Detachment

 member of the Corps until his retirement in 1969.
 Maj Bird served

 in Nos.
-2 and 6 Provost Companies in Northwest Europe during
+2 and 6 Provost Companies in Northwest Europe

 WWII.
 Some of his post war transfers include: Camp Borden,